googleapis/google-cloud-ruby/google-cloud-managed_identities-v1/README.md

-# Ruby Client for the Managed Service for Microsoft Active Directory API V1 API
+# Ruby Client for the Managed Service for Microsoft Active Directory V1 API

 The Managed Service for Microsoft Active Directory API is used for managing a highly available, hardened service running Microsoft Active Directory (AD).

-The Managed Service for Microsoft Active Directory API is used for managing a highly available, hardened service running Microsoft Active Directory.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Managed Service for Microsoft Active Directory API V1 API.
+It provides basic client classes for a specific version of the Managed Service for Microsoft Active Directory V1 API.
 Most users should consider using the main client gem, [google-cloud-managed_identities](https://rubygems.org/gems/google-cloud-managed_identities).
 See the section below titled *Which client should I use?* for more information.